 As with the progress report, start with a short, overall summary of what you propose to do.

-Remember to include the game website as well as the alpha release.
-Describe what type of
+Remember to include the level design document as well as the beta release.
+Describe how

-level you are shooting for in this release.
+may levels you will create in this release.
 In short, this paragraph should constitute the

 deliverables for the next assignment.